MiyooCFW/kernel/Documentation/sound/hd-audio/notes.rst

 ``position_fix=4`` is another combination available for all controllers, and uses LPIB for the playback and the position-buffer for the capture streams.
+``position_fix=5`` is specific to Intel platforms, so far, for Skylake and onward.
+It applies the delay calculation for the precise position reporting.
+``position_fix=6`` is to correct the position with the fixed FIFO size, mainly targeted for the recent AMD controllers.
 0 is the default value for all other controllers, the automatic check and fallback to LPIB as described in the above.
 If you get a problem of repeated sounds, this option might